tungs888/tungs888-2024-Tech-REMIXed-Wearable-Vape-quitting-coach/README.md

 UVanguard Consulting: will provide expertise in teen health and addiction recovery with Bosch Sensortech design the Vape quitting coach hardware together.

 Electronics Art (EA): EA will donate in-game currency or virtual goods within their popular games as rewards for teens achieving milestones in their quitting journey.
 Microsoft: Microsoft will contribute by donating access to their Xbox Game Pass or similar services, creating another rewarding incentive for sustained progress and server for cloud data analysis.

+School consoler will closely monitor and support individual progress of quitting and timely interact

+Precision individual logs opening a dialogue - A detector triggering can prompt an open and honest conversation between a parent/caregiver and the teen about the dangers of vaping and the desire to help themself quit.

+Neutral report: Detectors can remove the burden from teens to tell on friends or classmates who vape.
+This can make them more open to seeking help themselves.

+Empower Support Systems: The best approach is to use detectors alongside support systems like counseling, resources to quite vaping, and positive reinforcement for not vaping.

 Wearable Vape quitting Coach Description: